ElPatoSordo/sembo_hotels_app/README.md

 ## Installation

+1. Clone this repository in the root folder of the server (htdocs or www)
+2. In the hotel_stats_api folder, edit properties of the .env.example file:
+    * RAW_API_KEY should be the API key before aplying the SHA1 hash.
+    * HOST
+    * URL should be the URL to the Sembo's API (until the "/" before the iso parameter)
+3. In the axios.js folder of the client, feel free to edit the baseURL property.
+It should be the url to the API in the server (the folder that contains index.php).
+I used 'http://localhost/hotel_stats_api/src/' because I haven't changed the Apache configuration and haven't configured the hosts.
+4. After the previoues steps, execute the install_sembo.ps1 script.
+5. Start the Server and the client should work.

+Alternative if the script does not work:

 1. In the hotel_stats_api folder, rename the .env.example file to .env and edit its properties:
     * RAW_API_KEY should be the API key before aplying the SHA1 hash.
     * HOST